GNP: Definition, Formula, How to Calculate & Example

 Examples of GNP

 Apple sells its products across the world, ranging from Nigeria and Kenya in Africa, to Australia and Thailand in Asia Pacific.
 As the company is based in the US, its revenues across the world are counted within GNP.
 This is because the revenues go back to the US’.
 Even though the products are made and sold abroad, the money returns to the US and therefore counts as GNP.
 By contrast, GDP will consider only the production and sales within the country.

-We also have negative transfers of GNP.
+We also have negative transfers.
 This is where products are sold by foreign citizens, so the revenue goes abroad.
 For example, Volkswagen, a German company, sells hundreds of thousands of motor vehicles in the US each year.
 It manufactures in the US, and sells in the US.
-However, those revenues come back to Germany and are therefore considered within the GNP calculation.
-Whilst it increases the GNP in Germany, it decreases the GNP of the US.
+However, those revenues come back to Germany and are therefore considered within the calculation.
+Whilst it increases the GNP in Germany, it decreases that of the US.

 Limitations of GNP

 GNP calculates the value of goods sold abroad by domestic firms and uses the exchange rate to convert that value into local currency.
 So when Apple sells 100 iPhones in Europe, this may be the equivalent of €70,000.
 However, that needs to be converted back into US dollars so that it is comparable to other sales.

 In turn, the exchange rate can fluctuate, causing issues with GNP calculations which can change dramatically year on year.
 On solution is to use Purchasing Power Parity (PPP), which would allow for differences in prices of local goods.
 However, whilst PPP would be a better indicator, its accuracy is questionable and its frequency limited.

 GNP works out the total value of goods produced and sold by domestic companies and individuals, including those abroad.
 This is not an accurate measurement because global markets are so integrated that each nation will derive a significant part of its income from abroad.